 You won’t be thinking clearly – and you’ll have a tendency to say too much..

 3. You’re Not Required to Stay On the Line

 Once you’ve delivered the important information, you aren’t required to stay on the line.

 The operator will tell you to stay, but you are not LEGALLY required to do so, and hanging up will not have ramifications later on in court.

 Hanging up may be the best thing you can do.

 Tell them who you are, where you are, and what help you need.

-Do not claim responsibility – say, “There was a shooting” rather than “I shot someone.”
+Whatever you do, do not claim responsibility – say, “There was a shooting” rather than “I shot someone.”

-Spend that time consoling your family while waiting for the police to arrive.
+But spend that time consoling your family while waiting for the police to arrive.

-Once the police arrive, you’re going to need to stay on your game.
+Now, once the police arrive, you’re going to need to stay on your game.